 navattic.identify({ email: user.email })

 Let's be honest: the traditional RFP response process is broken.
-It creates information silos, leads to inconsistent messaging, and burns out your best employees with repetitive, low-value work.
-Instead of being a strategic part of the sales cycle, it becomes a bottleneck.
-The solution isn't to work harder; it's to work smarter.
-This is where learning how to automate RFP responses changes the game entirely.
-By implementing the right software, you can create a single source of truth for your content, streamline collaboration, and empower your team to respond to more opportunities with higher quality, directly impacting your win rates and revenue.
+It creates information silos, leads to inconsistent messaging, and burns out your best people with repetitive, low-value work.
+Instead of driving sales, it becomes a major bottleneck.
+The solution isn't working harder; it's working smarter.
+This is where RFP response automation changes the game.
+By implementing the right software, you can create a single source of truth, streamline collaboration, and empower your team to automate RFP responses with higher quality—directly impacting your win rates and revenue.

 Key Takeaways